top of page

 Is there song, movie or game you grew up with?
 Explore and reconnect to things that the kid in you positively associated with, and maybe you’ll recall the things you had once felt or thought.
 This also gives you the opportunity to revisit memories, good and bad, and to hopefully resolve any past issues.

-You may think you feel “too much”, and that you just need to suck it up.
+You may think you feel “too much”, and that you just need to swallow it.
 However, the version of you as a child was always brave enough to cry, and so should you.
 Besides, emotions are a powerful tool for creation, so feel what you do and find a healthy outlet of expression—like making art.

 Keep an Open Mind